kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-Here we loop over each of the original vertices, and first do the z axis rotationm, and find new x and y coordinates.
-(When we rotate around the z axis, the z coordinate will stay the same - so we don't need to do anything with it.)
-Next, we use the already rotated x coordinates and the original z coordinates, and rotate everything around the y axis.
-We use the temporary variable `new_x` to avoid overwriting the new x coordinate in the middle of the operations.
+We loop over each of the original vertices, and first rotate around z.
+When rotating around this axis, the z coordinates remain unchanged - so we don't to do anything with them.
+Next, we use the already rotated x coordinates and the original z coordinates, and rotate around y.
+We use the temporary variable `new_x` to avoid overwriting the new x coordinate in the wrong place.

 To make the cube look a bit more realistic, we add a perspective effect.
-A simple explanation of perspective is that things that are closer to us must be drawn larger on the screen than things that are further away.
+A simple explanation of perspective could be that things that are closer to us must be drawn larger on the screen than things that are further away.

-The maths can be explained by imagining that you set up a camera some distance `d` from the center of the cube.
+The maths can be figured out by imagining that you set up a camera some distance `d` from the center of the cube.
 The center has coordinates (0, 0, 0).
-We then calculate how the cube will look like if we project each vertex onto a surface that we place 1 unit away from the camera, and in front of it.
+We then calculate how the cube will look like if we project each vertex onto a surface placed 1 unit in front of the camera.
 This is how it can look like when viewed from the side:

 <p align="center">
 <img src="images/side_view.png" width="90%">
 </p>

 The red dot to the right is one of the vertices in the cube in 3D space.
-It has y and z coordinates as the arrows pointing to it indicate.
-The gray vertical line is the surface where the points are projected onto - we can image this is the screen.
-You might see that `y'/1 = y/(d-z)`.
-That is, the `y` value, as measured on the surface, called `y'` in the diagram, will be `y/(d-z)`.
-We can see that the y coordinates of vertices further away from the camera (having with smaller z coordinates) will have lower values since in that case, `(d-z)` will be larger.
+The arrows pointing to it indicate the y and z coordinates.
+The gray vertical line is the surface we project vertices onto - we can pretend this is the screen.
+By looking at the diagram you might see that `y'/1 = y/(d-z)`.
+That means that the `y` value, as measured on the surface, called `y'` in the diagram, will be `y/(d-z)`.
+The y coordinates of vertices further away from the camera will be smaller since the z coordinates then will be lower, and then `(d-z)` is larger.

-After we have applied the perspective effect we need to make another adjustment before we can draw the cube on the screen.
-First, we have to scale the coordinate values, since the unit from now on will be pixels, and the original values are too small (they are -+1) to produce a cube that will cover a good portion of the browser's canvas.
-In addition, we have to adjust the coordinates so the cube ends up in the center of the canvas - where (0, 0) is to the top left.
-In the figure below, the perspective projection of the cube is shown on the left, and we see how the cube should look like on the screen on the right.
+After having applied the perspective effect we need to do another, final, adjustment to the coordinates.
+First, the coordinates need to be scaled, since the unit from now on will be pixels and we want the cube to be larger than a couple of pixels.
+We also shift the center to the cube ends up in the middle of the canvas.
+In the diagram below, the perspective projection of the cube is shown on the left, and the screen projected version is on the right.

 <p align="center">
 <img src="images/viewport.png" width="90%">